 Where: Paid parking is in the green on the map and Free parking is in blue areas.
 Resident-only parking in the pink zone on the map:

 The Town of Banff is adding more designated parking stalls than currently exists for people with disabilities.
 A parking placard from the Government of Alberta allows a person exclusive use of disabled parking stalls.
 People with these accessible parking placards displayed in their vehicle can park in the designated stalls for free for 3 hours.

 Download a PDF map of accessible/disabled parking spaces downtown.

 Free shuttle, cycle or stroll

-Roam Public Transit operates a regular free shuttle from the Train Station Public Parking Lot to Banff Avenue during the peak summer season on weekends.
+Roam Public Transit operates a regular free shuttle every 15 minutes from the Train Station Public Parking Lot to Banff Avenue during the peak summer season on weekends.
 Many visitors use the Train Station Parking lot as a hub for walking to the downtown or along Bow River trails, or as the base for cycling throughout the town and into the national park.

 Roam Public Transit serves all areas of in the town and connects with all main attractions in Banff National Park.

 The Town of Banff is 4-square kilometres in size.
 The municipality cannot expand into the national park.
 The Town can’t add parking.
 The limited parking in the town site is in high demand by the 4 million visitors each year.
 Visitation is increasing by 2% every year.
 Until late June 2021, public parking remains free.
 Consequently, many drivers circle the small downtown core looking for a parking stall as close to their destination as possible, resulting in traffic congestion, idling vehicles and frustrated drivers.
 Paid parking zones and free parking areas create incentives that will make parking stalls more frequently available downtown.
 Free parking for people planning a longer stay is hassle-free in the parking lots just outside downtown.